matthewsnyder263/wto-alert-filter/README.md

 ---

+## Example Files

+To test or demo the script without downloading new data:

+- `Notifications_example.xlsx` – a sample export from [ePing WTO Alerts](https://www.epingalert.org/en/Search/Index?domainIds=2)
+- You can open `Notifications_example.xlsx` in Excel or Google Sheets for inspection.
+It is not viewable inside VS Code.
+- `filtered_notifications_example.csv` – the output after running this script on the above Excel file

+These are provided so others can clone and immediately test the filtering logic without needing access to WTO export tools.

+> **Do not use these for production analysis.** They're mock data for demonstration purposes only.

 ## Contributing
 Contributions are welcome!
 If you’d like to improve the keyword set, add PostGIS support, or turn this into a GUI tool, feel free to fork the repo and submit a pull request.